-If you discover that you do not know how to do any of the issues in the list, use your intelligence wisely and ask for help, guidance. or instructions from people who do know.
+If you discover that you do not know how to do any of the issues on the list, use your intelligence wisely and ask for help, guidance, or instructions from people who do know.

 4. Mistrusting the Process of Change

 Trusting stranger’s advice feels foolish; after all, most people in the drug lifestyle were not trustworthy.
 Therefore, a certain cynicism and mistrust cloud most of your encounters with people trying to help you in early recovery.
-Learn to separate your feelings when you listen to advice.
+Learn to separate your feelings when you listen to suggestions or directions from others.
 It is okay to ask someone if their support and guidance comes from education, personal knowledge or observation, without challenging their help.

 When you find that they have worked in this field for multiple years or are in recovery themselves, common sense tells you that they may have some solutions to your problems.